NBC Sunday Night Football: Theme music

-For NBC's coverage of Thursday Night Football in 2016 and 2017, A capella group Pentatonix sang the opening theme song called "Weekend Go."
-The song is a reworked version of their original song "Sing."
-NBC also used the TNF main theme music called "Can't Hold Us Down," performed by members of the Broadway orchestra for Hamilton.
+For NBC's coverage of Thursday Night Football in 2016 and 2017, A capella group Pentatonix sang the opening theme song called "Weekend Go".
+The song is a reworked version of their original song "Sing".
+NBC also used the TNF main theme music called "Can't Hold Us Down", performed by members of the Broadway orchestra for Hamilton.

-In 2018, Underwood, along with songwriters Chris DeStefano and Brett James, wrote and recorded a brand new song for SNF, called "Game On", replacing "Oh, Sunday Night," which had been the opening theme since 2016.
+In 2018, Underwood, along with songwriters Chris DeStefano and Brett James, wrote and recorded a brand new song for SNF, called "Game On", replacing "Oh, Sunday Night", which had been the opening theme since 2016.
 In addition, Joel Beckerman, who had orchestrated the main theme since Super Bowl XLIII, reorchestrated the main theme, for the first time since Super Bowl XLVI.
 The previous orchestration of the SNF theme continues to be heard on air, mostly during in-game promotions for the game being broadcast the next week.

 Underwood faced criticism over the song, which led to her, NBC, and the NFL being sued by singer Heidi Merrill for plagiarism.
 NBC followed this up by reinstating "Waiting All Day for Sunday Night" as the opening theme for the first time since 2015.
 Underwood returned, and in 2019, the open featured Joan Jett, and her band The Blackhearts.
 The open was shot inside of Mercedes-Benz Stadium, which was the first time that the SNF open was shot inside of an NFL stadium, instead of a soundstage.
 Underwood later returned to filming in soundstages in 2020 and 2021 due to the COVID-19 pandemic.
 Then from 2022 on, due to her residency, Underwood filmed the opening from the Resorts World Las Vegas Theatre.

-A similar approach to "Waiting All Day for Sunday Night" was made for NBC’s new Big Ten Saturday Night package, as rock band Fall Out Boy performed the theme song, a cover of "Here Comes Saturday Night" by Italian band Giuda.
-The instrumental version of the song is also heard during the broadcast as the main theme.
+Similar approaches to "Waiting All Day for Sunday Night" have been made for other NBC Sports platforms.
+In 2023, NBC introduced a cover of "Here Comes Saturday Night", originally sung by Italian band Giuda and performed by rock band Fall Out Boy, as their opening intro for their primetime college football games.
+The instrumental version of the song is also heard as the main theme for primetime games.
+A few years later, as part of the network's new Sunday Night Basketball coverage, NBC created a reworked version of Elvis Presley's song, A Little Less Conversation, with Lenny Kravitz performing in the intro, airing primarily for NBA games but also airing for WNBA games.
+NBC also created a new opening intro for Sunday Night Baseball broadcasts using the song, Karn Evil 9 by Emerson, Lake, and Palmer, featuring country band Zac Brown Band.